1949 Royal KMG #4053408

 Status: Typewriter Hunter

 I am a librarian, artist, writer, and co-author of the book Desegregation in Northern Virginia Libraries (The History Press, 2023).
-I like to write letters and poems and make type-doodles on my typewriters.
+If I'm working on a book or article for publication, I'm on a computer.
+However, I use my typewriters to create poems, type-doodles, art, and to write snail mail letters.
+I find the tactile nature of typing on a manual machine soothing and joyful.
+Each typewriter seems to have a soul and a story.
 Currently my collection is centered around midcentury models.

 RESEARCH NOTE: When researching the Royal KMG on a computer with lots of screen real estate, you may find that launching the Royal Serial Number page and the Royal KMG By Model/Year/Serial page in new browser windows can give you interesting perspectives on changes throughout the model series.